Screen view showing obstacle zones and sensor sectors.

 The centre display shows an overview of the relationship between the car and detected obstacles.

 The highlighted sector indicates the location of the obstacle.
-The closer the car symbol is to a highlighted sector box at the front/back, the shorter the distance between the car and detected obstacle.
+The closer the car symbol is to a highlighted sector box, the shorter the distance between the car and detected obstacle.

 The shorter the distance to the obstacle, the faster the signal sounds.
 Other sound from the audio system is muted automatically.